kayc0des/Umbrella/README.md

 # Umbrella Platform

+African households are disproportionately burdened by the perils of financial dependence, with a staggering majority relying solely on a single source of income, primarily salaried employment (World Bank, 2020).
+This reliance creates a precarious financial balance that leaves families highly vulnerable to unexpected expenses, economic fluctuations, and limited opportunities for wealth creation (AfDB, 2019).

 Umbrella is a platform designed to diversify the incomes of African households by focusing on fractional ownership in real estate properties.

 ## Tech Stack